UIUC-iSchool-DataViz/spring2020/syllabus.md

 **Optional texts:**
  * <a href="https://www.amazon.com/Visualization-Analysis-Design-AK-Peters/dp/1466508914/ref=sr_1_2?crid=1WC409BVX1489&keywords=visualization+analysis+and+design&qid=1580082878&sprefix=visualization%2Caps%2C158&sr=8-2">Visualization Analysis & Design, Tamara Munzner</a>
  * Edward Tufte wrote a series of visualization books that are often thought of as foundational to the field.
 These include <a href="https://www.amazon.com/Visual-Display-Quantitative-Information/dp/0961392142/ref=sr_1_1?keywords=edward+tufte+books&qid=1580082986&sr=8-1">The Visual Display of Quantitative Information</a>, <a href="https://www.amazon.com/Beautiful-Evidence-Edward-R-Tufte/dp/0961392177/ref=sr_1_2?keywords=edward+tufte+books&qid=1580082986&sr=8-2">Beautiful Evidence</a>, <a href="https://www.amazon.com/Envisioning-Information-Edward-R-Tufte/dp/0961392118/ref=sr_1_3?keywords=edward+tufte+books&qid=1580082986&sr=8-3">Envisioning Information</a>, and <a href="https://www.amazon.com/Visual-Explanations-Quantities-Evidence-Narrative/dp/0961392126/ref=sr_1_4?keywords=edward+tufte+books&qid=1580082986&sr=8-4">Visual Explanations: Images and Quantities, Evidence and Narrative<a>
- * Additional references will be added as needed.
  * There is a nice free online book, <a href="https://serialmentor.com/dataviz/">Fundamentals of Data Visualization by Claus O. Wilke</a> that provies a lot of nice examples and serves as a nice intro to Tamara Munzner's book.
+It has an <a href="https://serialmentor.com/dataviz/bibliography.html">annotated bibliography at the end</a> that gives a few references for books in data viz that include programming.
 It is built from the linked <a href="https://github.com/clauswilke/dataviz">GitHub repo</a>.
+Note that this book is focused on static (not interactive) visualizations.
+ * Additional references will be added as needed.

 Acronyms for books:
  * VAD: Visualization Analysis & Design